nocomplexity/FreeAndOpenMachineLearning/whatisml.md

 exactly.

-Determining the exact context of a car in traffic and in order to make a decision within milliseconds to go left or right is very hard programming challenge.
+Determining the exact context of a car in traffic and in order to make a decision within milliseconds to go left or right is a very hard programming challenge.
 It takes you decades and you will never do it right.
 This is why a paradigm shift in creating software for the next phase of automation is needed.

 Programming computers the traditional way made it possible to put a man on the moon.
-To break new barriers in automation in our daily lives and science requires new ways of thinking about creating intelligent software.
+To break new barriers in automation in our daily lives and science, requires new ways of thinking about creating intelligent software.
 Machine learning is a new way to 'program' computers.
 When a programming challenge is too large to solve with traditional programming methods (requirements collection, decision rules collection, etc) a